CodeGlassDotIO/Docs/_docs/Legal/EULA/OrganisationSubscriptionAgreement.md

 (B) Private floating License server – via an application provided by TySoft through a ‘floating license server’ that enables Customer to access the Product while being offline on a ‘per machine’ basis (“Floating License Server”) The Private Floating License Server is an option that is provided at the sole discretion of TySoft upon written request and may be subject to separate terms and conditions.

 (C) LicenseSpring floating License server – via a ‘floating license server’ provided by LicenseSpring that enables Customer to access the Product on a ‘per machine’ basis (“Floating License Server”).
-You acknowledge and agree that the Product will periodically connect from a Machine to LicenseSpring floating License server via the Internet to confirm your right to use the Product;
+You acknowledge and agree that the Product will periodically connect from a Machine to LicenseSpring floating License server via the Internet to confirm your right to use the Product; The Private Floating License Server is an option that is provided at the sole discretion of TySoft upon written request and may be subject to separate terms and conditions.

 # 6. FEES
 6.1.
 Customer shall pay Subscription fees in accordance with the CodeGlass Terms and Conditions of Purchase (available at [https://codeglassdotio.github.io/Docs/docs/Legal/TermsAndConditionsOfPurchase](../TermsAndConditionsOfPurchase.md) or an authorized TySoft reseller’s terms of purchase, whichever are applicable.